You might have heard a lot about police scanners but have never really known what it is they do. Well, police scanners are nothing out-of-space.

 The first and fastest way to locate a police scanner frequency is by looking through a local directory.
 You can also search for a local radio operator within the area and ask them.

 A third and surest angle would be to go online as there is a plethora of useful information you can find there.
-There are also a lot of good forums for radio junkies on the internet to get rich expert information.
+There are also many good forums for radio junkies on the internet to get rich expert information.

-Where you are not satisfied with the information available on either of the angles discussed above, you can resort to scanning manually.
+You can resort to scanning manually when you are not satisfied with the information available on either of the angles discussed above.

 The only thing is knowing what the frequency range of the service you are looking for falls under.